abbasilab/celltransformer/docs/data.md

 1. extract spatial neighbors (within some radius) for the cell of interest
 2. extract expression (from the `anndata` object) and the class encoding (`cell_type`) for each cell from the metadata dataframe you should have passed to `CenterMaskSampler`
-3. partition them into two sets, which are simply lists in a `namedtuple`, see `brainformr.data.NeighborhoodMetadata`
+3. partition them into two sets, which are simply lists in a `namedtuple`, see `celltransformer.data.NeighborhoodMetadata`

-Note that we then need to stack these together across batches and create attention matrix masks, which is done in `brainformr.data.loader_pandas.collate`.
+Note that we then need to stack these together across batches and create attention matrix masks, which is done in `celltransformer.data.loader_pandas.collate`.
 We create three attention mask matrices (we use a binary adjacency matrix):

 | Syntax      | Description |
 | ----------- | ----------- |